Tobacco Control: Feeble, Duplicitous, and Futile

 So that’s all right then?
 Well, it isn’t all right.
 It’s downright dishonest.
 Note that their acknowledgement of harm is diluted by calling it ‘societal harm’.
 No mention of the billion deaths this century to which PMI’s poisonous products will contribute.
 They merely proffer their smoke-free products as if they’re the answer to the harm caused by their ordinary products – by which they presumably mean cigarettes.
 And their vision for a smoke-free future is not a future without tobacco, but one where, at some unspecified time hence, their cigarettes will be replaced with a product where tobacco is merely heated instead of being burned.
 A safer cigarette!
 These are already available – PMI calls them IQOS – so what are they waiting for?
 Why don’t they stop making ordinary cigarettes right now?

 Let’s press on through Tobacco Control to a research paper from New Zealand: Achieving the tobacco endgame: evidence on the hardening hypothesis…

 All this is of no practical use whatsoever.
 There are only two states one can be in with regard to smoking: either you smoke, or you don’t.
-It is not as if motivation to quit can be increased, as this paper suggests, by greater exposure to information about the harms of smoking.
-The implication is that if only smokers realised the damage they were doing to their bodies and the money they were wasting by smoking, they would all have sufficient motivation and ability to quit and, therefore, presumably would just quit.
+It’s not as if motivation to quit can be increased, as this paper suggests, by greater exposure to information about the harms of smoking.
+The implication is that if only smokers realized the damage they were doing to their bodies and the money they were wasting by smoking, they would all have sufficient motivation and ability to quit and, therefore, presumably would just quit.

-Not to worry, because this learned six-page, five-author paper comes to a reassuring conclusion: tobacco control strategies that result in reduced smoking prevalence are not accompanied by an increase in ‘hardcore’ or ‘hardened’ smokers.
+Not to worry, because this learned six-page, five-author paper comes to a reassuring conclusion: ‘Tobacco control strategies that result in reduced smoking prevalence are not accompanied by an increase in ‘hard core’ or ‘hardened’ smokers.’
 What a relief!

 Text © Gabriel Symonds